elyra-ai/canvas/docs/pages/03-common-canvas.md

 ### Hello Canvas!
   You can start by looking at these two 'hello  world' examples for using common canvas:

-* This first one called [app-tiny.js](https://github.com/elyra-ai/canvas/blob/master/canvas_modules/harness/src/client/app-tiny.js) has the bare minimum necessary to get a fully functioning common-canvas to appear including all the basic functionality, a palette and a flow of nodes and links.
+* This first one called [app-tiny.js](https://github.com/elyra-ai/canvas/blob/master/canvas_modules/harness/src/client/app-tiny.js) has the bare minimum necessary to get a fully functioning Common Canvas to appear including all the basic functionality, a palette and a flow of nodes and links.
-* The second, called [app-small.js](https://github.com/elyra-ai/canvas/blob/master/canvas_modules/harness/src/client/app-small.js), shows many of the options available to a common-canvas developer such as configurations and callback handlers.
+* The second, called [app-small.js](https://github.com/elyra-ai/canvas/blob/master/canvas_modules/harness/src/client/app-small.js), shows many of the options available to a Common Canvas developer such as configurations and callback handlers.

 You can also look at the [App.js](https://github.com/elyra-ai/canvas/blob/49ed634e3353d8f5c58eb8409ed8e1009f19c87a/canvas_modules/harness/src/client/App.js) file in the test harness section of this repo to see examples of code that uses the common canvas component.

-   Now let's walk through the different steps to get common-canvas working:
+   Now let's walk through the different steps to get Common Canvas working:

 ### Step 1 : Install Elyra Canvas NPM module